Izuagba/AI-Antimalarial-Inhibitor-Discovery/README.md

-# Generative AI-Driven Design and Machine Learning Prediction of Inhibitors Targeting Plasmodium falciparum Dihydrofolate Reductase–Thymidylate Synthase.
+# Generative AI-Driven Design and Machine Learning Prediction of Inhibitors Targeting Malaria - Plasmodium falciparum Dihydrofolate Reductase–Thymidylate Synthase.
 ---
 ## 🔬 Project Overview
 This project integrates generative AI, machine learning, and virtual screening to design and evaluate novel inhibitors against Plasmodium falciparum, a malaria-causing parasite.
 The pipeline fine-tunes the REINVENT framework to generate chemically diverse and biologically relevant molecules, employing an ML-based architecture to predict inhibition activity.